GP2P/FarmSimulator/README.md

 - Place down objects in grid cells
 - Object will occupy cell preventing another placement
-- Grid cells are aware of nearby "neighbor" grid cells
 - Temporary: Select objects/crops to place with 1-9 keys
 - Show placement preview in placement mode
 	- Hints if placement is valid/invalid